-The Newton potential has to be given analytically or computed in a sufficiently large domain $\widehat{\Omega}$.
-Nevertheless, since this domain can be chosen fairly simple, efficient solution techniques can easily be applied.
+The Newton potential has to be given analytically or computed once in advance in a sufficiently large domain $\hat{\Omega}$ which will contain all the iterates.
+Since this domain can be chosen fairly simple, efficient solution techniques for the Poisson equation can easily be applied.